loryfelnunez/cc-insights/README.md

 }
 </pre>

-Now, the tweet's text needs to be cleaned by replacing the escape characters and removing the non-ASCII unicode characters to get the result:
+Now, the tweet's text needs to be cleaned by replacing the escape characters with their counterparts (see FAQ below for details) and removing the non-ASCII unicode characters to get the result:

 	I'm at Terminal de Integrao do Varadouro in Joo Pessoa, PB https://t.co/HOl34REL1a (timestamp: Thu Oct 29 18:10:49 +0000 2015)